kpananjady/Accessibility-NYC-Schools/README.md

 # Accessibility-NYC-Schools

-So far, I see a story here about why Queens
+So far, I see a story here Queens' superior accessibility.

 __

 Data source 1: New York Department of Education